aff3ct/my_project_with_aff3ct/examples/systemc/README.md

 # How to compile this example

 Make sure to have done the instructions from the `README.md` file at the root of this repository before doing this.
-As this example requires SystemC modules, you have to compile AFF3CT with the `-DAFF3CT_SYSTEMC_MODULE="ON"` CMake option.
+As this example requires SystemC modules, you have to compile the AFF3CT library with the `-DAFF3CT_SYSTEMC_MODULE="ON"` CMake option.

 Copy the cmake configuration files from the AFF3CT build